-Hampshire agreed to give a presentation on Living Difference IV on 8 September 2022 to share an overview of how it differed from Living Difference III and what deals they could offer to local authorities considering adopting it.
-The RBKC SACRE members agreed it would be important to attend this to familiarise themselves in more detail with the changes made to the parent syllabus.
-RE teachers would also be invited to this session.
+In September 2022, Hampshire gave a presentation on Living Difference IV to share an overview of how it differed from Living Difference III and what deals they could offer to local authorities considering adopting it.
+The presentation was organised specifically for RE teachers and SACRE members in London local authorities whose Agreed Syllabus had been adopted from Living Difference III.
+Feedback from this session was discussed at the SACRE's autumn term meeting.